 \section{Acknowledgements}

+We thank the anonymous referee for their insightful comments which helped improve the quality of this manuscript.
 TLK acknowledges support via an Research Council of Finland grant (340613; P.I.
 R. Kotak), and from the UK Science and Technology Facilities Council (STFC, grant number ST/T506503/1).
 LK and LN thank the UKRI Future Leaders Fellowship for support through the grant MR/T01881X/1.
 EW thanks STFC for support through the grant ST/Y509486/1.
 JDL acknowledges support from a UK Research and Innovation Fellowship (MR/T020784/1).
 DMS acknowledges support by the Spanish Ministry of Science via the Plan de Generacion de conocimiento PID2020-120323GB-I00 and PID2021-124879NB-I00.
 SM acknowledges support from the Research Council of Finland project 350458.
 The Gravitational-wave Optical Transient Observer (GOTO) project acknowledges the support of the Monash-Warwick Alliance; University of Warwick; Monash University; University of Sheffield; University of Leicester; Armagh Observatory \& Planetarium; the National Astronomical Research Institute of Thailand (NARIT); Instituto de Astrofísica de Canarias (IAC); University of Portsmouth; University of Turku.
 We acknowledge support from the Science and Technology Facilities Council (STFC, grant numbers ST/T007184/1, ST/T003103/1, ST/T000406/1, ST/X001121/1 and ST/Z000165/1).

 This publication uses data generated via the \url{Zooniverse.org} platform, development of which is funded by generous support, including a Global Impact Award from Google, and by a grant from the Alfred P. Sloan Foundation.
 This research has made use of data and/or services provided by the International Astronomical Union's Minor Planet Center.